heinz0Jb/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the current working directory
+list contents of your working directory